BusisiwePieterson/NFS-Website-Solution/README.md

 CD into the location of the tooling folder in the server, update the website's configuration to connect to the database in `sudo vi /var/www/html/functions.php` and edit, use the database private IP address.

-On the Webserver Run `sudo yum install mysql -y`

 ![image](image/Screenshot_37.png)

-On the webserver run the following:
+On the Webserver first install mysql  `sudo yum install mysql -y` then run the following:

 ![image](Screenshot_11.png)